Trump tells UN to hold China accountable for coronavirus pandemic

 “The United Nations must hold China accountable for their actions,” Trump told the U.N.
 General Assembly on Tuesday, separately calling the virus "The China Virus."

+US TO DECLARE UN SANCTIONS REIMPOSED ON IRAN DESPITE DISAGREEMENTS FROM ALLIES

-The administration has long blamed Beijing for its botched handling of the virus, which originated in Wuhan, China, and has called on the international community to join in its own efforts to investigate China’s actions.
+The administration has long blamed Beijing for its botched handling of the virus, which originated in Wuhan, China before becoming a worldwide pandemic, and has called on the international community to join in its own efforts to investigate China’s actions.

-“In the earliest days of the virus, China locked down travel domestically while allowing flights to leave China and infect the world,” Trump said, noting also its opposition to his own travel restrictions he placed on China.
+“In the earliest days of the virus, China locked down travel domestically while allowing flights to leave China and infect the world,” Trump said, noting also its opposition to the travel restrictions he placed on China.

 The World Health Organization, from which the U.S. has begun withdrawing, was also under fire from the president for allegedly echoing talking points from the Chinese government -- information that turned out to be false.